comboshreddies/kubectl-tks/README.md

         "{{OP_FINALLY}} tar czvf nginx.tgz *.env ; rm *.env"
     ],
 ```
-This script will get environment from all needed pods, then finally it will make archive and remove env files.
+This script will get the environment from all needed pods, then finally it will archive and remove env files.

 OP_FINALLY, OP_TERMINATE, OP_ATTACH are end script commands.
 No more steps will be executed after those instructions.